 Even sophisticated mathematics disappeared.
-The social need for practical calculation, though reduced, did not vanish; but the professional pride of scholar-scribes now built on the appurtenance to a venerated tradition.
+The social need for practical calculation, though reduced, did not vanish; but the professional pride of scholarscribes now built on the appurtenance to a venerated tradition.
 The scribe now understood himself as somebody who knew to write, even literature, and not as a calculator; much of the socially necessary calculation may already now have rested upon specialists whose scanty literary training did not qualify them as "scribes" (in the first millennium, such a split is fairly certain).

 The 1200 years that follow the collapse of the Old Babylonian cultural complex have not left a single algebra text.
 In itself that does not say much, since only a very small number of mathematical texts even in the vaguest sense have survived (a few accounting texts, traces of surveying, some tables of reciprocals and squares).
-But when a minimum of mathematical texts proper written by scholar-scribes emerges again after 400 BCE, the terminology allows us to distinguish that which had been transmitted within their own environment from that which was borrowed once again from a "lay" environment.
+But when a minimum of mathematical texts proper written by scholarscribes emerges again after 400 BCE, the terminology allows us to distinguish that which had been transmitted within their own environment from that which was borrowed once again from a "lay" environment.
 To the latter category belongs a small handful of problems about squares and rectangles.
-They contain no representation, no variation of coefficients, nothing sophisticated like the "broken reed" or the oil trade, only problems close to the original riddles; it would hardly be justified to speak of them as representatives of an "algebra".
+They contain no representation, no variation of coefficients, nothing sophisticated like the "broken reed" or the oil trade, only problems close to the original riddles; it would hardly be justified to speak of them as representatives of an "algebra."

 These late texts obviously do not inform us, neither directly nor indirectly, about the environment where the riddles had been transmitted, even though a continuation of the surveyors' tradition is the most verisimilar hypothesis.
-Sources from classical Antiquity as well as the Islamic Middle Ages at least make it clear that the tradition that had once inspired Old Babylonian algebra had survived despite the disappearance of its high-level offspring.
+Sources from classical antiquity as well as the Islamic Middle Ages at least make it clear that the tradition that had once inspired Old Babylonian algebra had survived despite the disappearance of its high-level offspring.

-The best evidence is offered by an Arabic manual of practical geometry, written perhaps around 800 CE (perhaps later but with a terminology and in a tradition that points to this date), and known from a Latin twelfth-century translation.
-[62] It contains all the problems ascribed above to the riddle tradition except those about two squares and the circle problem - in particular the problem about "the four sides and the area", in the same order as BM 13901 #23, and still with solution 10 (not 10').
+The best evidence is offered by an Arabic manual of practical geometry, written perhaps around 800 CE (perhaps later but with a terminology and in a tradition that points to this date), and known from a Latin twelfth-century translation.7 It contains all the problems ascribed above to the riddle tradition except those about two squares and the circle problem-in particular the problem about "the four sides and the area," in the same order as BM 13901 #23, and still with solution 10 (not 10').
 It also conserves the complex alternation between grammatical persons, the hypothetical "somebody" who asks the question in many of the earliest school texts, the exhortation to keep something in memory, and even the occasional justification of a step in the procedure by means of the quotation of words from the statement as something which "he" has said.
-Problems of the same kind turn up time and again in the following centuries - "the four sides and the area" (apparently for the last time) in Luca Pacioli's Summa de Arithmetica from 1494, "the side and the area" of a square in Pedro Nuñez's Libro de algebra en arithmetica y geometria from 1567 (in both cases in traditional riddle order and with solution 10).
+Problems of the same kind turn up time and again in the following centuries-"the four sides and the area" (apparently for the last time) in Luca Pacioli's Summa de Arithmetica from 1494, "the side and the area" of a square in Pedro Nuñez's Libro de algebra en arithmetica y geometria from 1567 (in both cases in traditional riddle order, and in the Summa with solution 10).

 In Greek mathematics, "algebraic" second-degree problems are rare but not totally absent.
-One is of particular interest: in one of the components of the text collection known collectively as Geometrica (attributed traditionally but mistakenly to Heron), "the four sides and the area" turns up again, though with the variation that "the four sides" have become "the perimeter".
-Here, the geometric description is so precise that we can even decide the orientation of the diagram - the rectangle representing the four sides is joined below, see Figure 45.
-The text speaks explicitly of the rectangle that represents 4c as "four feet".
+One is of particular interest: in one of the components of the text collection known collectively as Geometrica (attributed traditionally but mistakenly to Heron), "the four sides and the area" turns up again, though with the variation that "the four sides" have become "the perimeter."
+Here, the geometric description is so precise that we can even decide the orientation of the diagram-